University Alliance Stockholm Trio

 - Astrid Söderbergh Widding, President of Stockholm University

 - Kerstin Jacobsson, University Director, KTH Royal Institute of Technology

 - Katarina Bjelke, University Director Karolinska Institutet

-The Stockholm trio steering group has appointed a coordination secretariat to prepare and coordinate the work within the university alliance.
+The University Alliance Stockholm Trio steering group has appointed a coordination secretariat to prepare and coordinate the work within the university alliance.
 The Coordination Secretariat consists of a responsible and staff members from the three universities: